Tat Tvam Asi (That Thou Art) is one of the Mahavakyas of Vedanta. The Other Mahavakyas are Aham Brahmasmi, Prajnanam Brahma, and Ayam Atma Brahma.

 The bird that is being tied to a string, after having flown in several directions and found no resting place elsewhere, finally settles down at the place it has been fastened.
 Similarly, the mind having failed in its attempts of finding the resting place finally settles down in Prana because the mind is fastened to Prana.

 For the body as the sprout, conclude that the food is the root.
-For the food as the sprout, infer that the water is the root.
+Likewise, for the food as the sprout, infer that the water is the root.
 For the water as the sprout, conclude that the fire is the root.
 For the fire as the root, infer that the Absolute Entity as the root.
 Hence, all beings have their root in the Absolute Entity.
 They reside and rest in the Absolute Entity.

 When a man is desirous of drinking, fire carries the water drunk.
 Fire is the water carrier.
 Having the sprout shot up, know that it could not be without a root.
 For water as a sprout, infer that the fire as the root.
 For fire as a sprout, conclude that the Absolute Entity as the root.
 All the creatures have the Absolute Entity as the root.
 They reside and rest in the Absolute Entity.